 I will never write an essay for a student.

 I will never solely decide where a student should apply to college.

 I will never do anything that I feel is unethical, immoral or not in the best interest of the student and family.

 Any decent and trustworthy counselor you hire should behave in the same way.

 I will not feel badly about the help, guidance, peace-of-mind and cost-effectiveness I help my students and families achieve as a result of working with me.

 And, I don’t believe that they should feel guilty for identifying the fact that they could benefit from some professional help, support, and guidance.

-They can also know that they allowed the success and happiness quotients for their family and student to ultimately drive their process.
+When a family hires a reputable college counselor they should feel that that they allowed the success and happiness quotients for themselves and their student to ultimately drive their process.
 In my opinion no one should feel badly about that.

 Wouldn’t you agree?

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE